 In 2001 about half the 231,800 Pacific Islanders in New Zealand were Samoan.
 The next largest groups were Cook Island Māori (52,600) and Tongan (40,700).
 Many more Cook Island Māori, Niueans and Tokelauans live in New Zealand than on their home islands.

 More than half the Pacific Islanders who live in New Zealand were born there.
 The population is young and concentrated in the Auckland region.

 Between 1991 and 2001, the proportion of Asians in New Zealand almost doubled.
 By 2001, Asians made up 6.6% of the population.
-The Chinese form the largest group, followed by Indians.
+Chinese formed the largest group, followed by Indians.
 Within these two communities there are families that have been in the country for several generations.

 In 2006 three-quarters of New Zealand’s Asians lived in the Auckland region.
 They have sometimes borne the brunt of anti-immigrant sentiment, exploited by some politicians.
 However, New Zealand society has generally welcomed the newcomers.

 Most New Zealanders speak only English.
 But a revival of the Māori language, combined with increasing numbers of immigrants, meant that in the 2000s more than half a million New Zealanders spoke at least one other language.

 In 2006 Māori was spoken by about 157,000 people.
 One in four Māori spoke the language, and conscious efforts had been made to keep it alive.

 The most common language after English and Māori was Samoan, spoken by more than 80,000 people.
 Other languages with large numbers of speakers included Tongan, Hindi, French and the Chinese dialects of Cantonese and Mandarin.